 Who we are?

-to build a strong and international community of forward-thinkers who want to share knowledge and experience in upcoming digital solutions in Rheumatology.
+to build a strong and international community who shares knowledge and experience in upcoming digital solutions in Rheumatology.

 to connect leading experts from a wide variety of disciplines like Physicians, Pharma and MedTech industry, Health IT companies, Associations, Consultants and Academia as well as Research Centers to discover new innovative practices.

 to explore the future and understand what´s going to be next!
 This network aims to provide an overview on pioneering developments of therapies in digital Biomarker, artificial intelligence, applications, AI, machine learning etc. in Rheumatology.

 Our community enables mutual exchange between a wide range of stakeholders and brings to the foreground innovative solutions meeting tomorrow’s challenges in Rheumatology.

 Data scientists, software/application developer, computer programmer, IT specialists etc.